• Apply now

 Mining Engineering

-Mining engineering is where the latest technology is used to extract minerals from the earth safely and efficiently.
+Mining engineering is a profession that is characterised by rapid scientific and industry advancement.
+Mining engineers typically use the latest technologies to extract minerals from the earth safely and efficiently.

-In this major you will learn about emerging mining technology such as robotics, data analytics and additive manufacturing.
-You’ll delve into mining economics, gain understanding and consideration of working with Indigenous cultures, and discover how to make a positive contribution to sustainable development.
+You will learn about emerging mining technology such as robotics, data analytics and machine learning.
+You’ll also delve into mining economics, gain an understanding of working with Indigenous cultures and learn how to make a positive contribution to sustainable development.

 This major sits within the Bachelor of Engineering (Honours) degree.